pulp/pulp/docs/sphinx/rpm-user-guide/consumer-client/registration.rst

 to unregister an existing consumer.
 Once the :term:`registration` has succeeded, a consumer is placed into the Pulp server's inventory and associated with credentials for accessing content.
 These credentials are stored on the consumer's filesystem.
-Registration will cause the :term:`agent` to become active.
+Upon successful registration, the :term:`agent` to become active if installed and running.
 When activated, the agent will establish communication with the Pulp server and begin processing command & control requests.
 The agent will also begin scheduled reporting.

 Registering a New Consumer
 --------------------------